Doubtful Baptisms—the need for conditional sacraments

 A faithful Catholic will trust that God will always impart sacramental grace when the correct matter and form is used with the correct intention.
 He will not blindly trust in men, when the evidence of his own experience teaches him that a significant number of the post-conciliar clergy cannot be trusted to act correctly when it comes to celebrating the sacraments.

-Nobody who has experienced the frequency with which post-conciliar clergy alter the form of absolution, or liturgical texts, or expound a heretical understanding of the sacraments, could reasonably be expected to trust, without further knowledge of the priest, that any given cleric used the correct matter and form at their baptism.
+Nobody who has experienced the frequency with which post-conciliar clergy alter the form of absolution, or liturgical texts, or express positively contrary intentions to the primary essence of a sacrament, could reasonably be expected to trust, without further information, that any given cleric used the correct matter and form at their baptism.

 To ask any individual to accept without question that a post-conciliar cleric, of whose personal integrity they know little, certainly baptised them validly, is unreasonable.